 Division of Rheumatology

-Research at the Unit of Rheumatology at Karolinska Solna
+Research at the Division of Rheumatology at Karolinska Solna

-At the Rheumatology Unit we combine clinical and molecular expertise in order to better understand and treat Rheumatologic diseases.
+At the Division of Rheumatology we combine clinical and molecular expertise in order to better understand and treat Rheumatologic diseases.
 Our researchers covers a wide range of topics related to Rheumatology.

 Rheumatology is the field of research, education and care for diseases that affect the musculoskeletal system.
 These diseases are very common, and comprise both inflammatory disorders such as arthritis, myositis, systemic lupus erythematosus (SLE), Sjögren's syndrome etc, and non-inflammatory disorders such as osteoarthritis.

-Paediatric rheumatology/The role of HMGB1 in chronic inflammatory diseases (PI Helena Harris)
+Paediatric rheumatology/The role of HMGB1 in chronic inflammatory diseases.